PathwayCommons/guide/_workflows/pathway_enrichment_ii/identify_pathways.md

         </blockquote>
       </li>
       <li>
-        Repeat 1 - 6 for each remaining candidates
+        Repeat 1 - 6 for each remaining candidate
       </li>
       <li>
-        Calculate the <a href="{{site.baseurl}}/primers/statistics/multiple_testing/" target="_blank">false  discovery rate (FDR)</a>
+        Calculate the <a href="{{site.baseurl}}/primers/statistics/multiple_testing/#controllingFDR" target="_blank">false  discovery rate (FDR)</a>
         <blockquote>
-          During the course of this process, a normalized ES (NES) is calculated which corrects for the differences in the number of genes in each candidate set.
+          A normalized ES (NES) is calculated which corrects for the differences in the number of genes in each candidate set.
         </blockquote>
       </li>
     </ol>